paogemoua/paogemoua.github.io/README.md

 ## Description
 Greetings all newcomers,

 My name is Paoge M., and welcome to my portfolio!
 Please feel free to browse through all of my public projects.

+I'm a young professional with a strong entrepreneurial spirit and deep attachment to community service and development.

+My affair with technology - from the past until now - all involve design and applications in every interest I pursue.
+Now, into the future, I resolve to bring this affair into the light as my desire to mingle with the complexity of technological research, design and deployment.

+I have experience in web development technologies like JavaScript, Java, Python and C-languages, as well as electronic hardware such as Apple products hardware.

 ## Visuals